The Worst Uniforms in NBA History. Period.

 5. Philadelphia 76’ers – Get out your crayons boys and girls!
 This looks like the product of a grade school contest to see who could color the prettiest.
 I understand the guy in the picture doesn’t make the jersey look any better, but I’m not sure how an array of shooting stars is supposed to strike fear in the opponent, or make them respect you...it looks like a cereal box.
 Could you imagine Moses Malone or Dr. J in this?

 4. Vancouver Grizzlies – I’m willing to give a little slack to the people who developed this beauty (after all, it was a Canadian team), but not much.
 Again, the person wearing the jersey in the picture won’t help the cause, but the combination of teal-brown-reddish won’t work for anyone.
-What’s the bear doing on the shorts; and why does it continue to the backside?
+What’s the bear doing on the shorts?
 What's worse is that this was an expansion team…it’s not like they didn’t have the time to create something more inspiring.

 3. Toronto Raptors – Bus-y (bĭz'ē) – adjective: clashing in design or colors; cluttered with small, inharmonious details.
 The Raptors were another expansion team who determined a larger than life pinkish-red dinosaur on a purple jersey with alternating white and black pinstripes would be the best way to outfit the players.
 Now I understand why the Grizzlies put the bear on the shorts.